paulsonkantony/risk-five/README.md

 - Single RISC-V Hart only.
 - The privileged ISA is **not** implemented.
 - FENCE, FENCE.I and CSR instructions are not implemented.
+- K Extenstion - Zkn and Zks - Implemented

 ## Future Scope
 - Implement a classic 5-stage RISC pipeline.
 - Evaluate the implementation of the privileged ISA.
-- Evaluate the implementation of M extension and riscv-crypto extension.
 - GPIO, LED, UART Support.

 ## Final Year Thesis